what-name/heyitschris.com-blog/content/posts/Get-your-foot-in-the-door-with-SAM.md

 ---
-title: "How to get your SAM🐿 Hello World done easily"
+title: "How to get your SAM🐿 Hello World done easily - SAM_01"
 date: 2020-07-08T14:37:53+02:00
 draft: false
 ---